03 Heuristic Search

 - It does not affect the rest of the search (This can be confusing, especially for native relaxations such as ignoring deletes.)

-Goal Counting: Limitations
+Goal Counting Approximation: Limitations

 The goal-counting approximation, which is essentially \(h=\) “count the number of goals currently not true” is a very uninformative heuristic function: